JohnL3/milestone-project-four/testing_doc.md

 I will talk about how I tested each page in the site.

+## General Navigation Links

+Rather than repeat for each page I will cover navigation links here in one section, I visited every page as an user not logged in and visited every link to make sure I was sent to the right page.
+I then logged in and repeated this process to make sure I was sent to the right page.

+Links for pages are as follows

+- Home page will display recipe and either signup/login  or logout depending if user is logged in or not
+- If logged in home page will show users name, recipe and logout

+recipe page
+- links shown are home signup/login
+- if logged in links are users name, home and logout

-### Home page
+users page
+- links show are home recipes logout

+I clicked all these to make sure I was sent to the right page.

+### General layout for web pages

+Rather than repeat I will cover general layout of web pages here

-On mobile screens this page will have a header and underneath a navgation bar with a burger which you click to see navigation.
+On mobile screens pages will have a header and underneath a navgation bar with a burger which you click to see navigation.

-- When I click this I expect it to open and see a menu list with recipes and signup/login : True
-- When I click this again i expect it to close : True
-- When I click the recipes link I expect to be taken to the recipe page : True
-- When I click the signup/login link I expect to be taken to the signup/login page : True
+On Tablets and desktops width 768 the navigation is in the header and navgation bar is not visible.

+I visited all pages in mobile sizes and made sure the navigation bar was visible and I clicked on the burger to make sure it opens and closes.
+I visited all pages for sizes 768 and up to make sure navigation bar was no longer visible and navigation was in the header.

+On recipe page there is also a filter bar, I visited this page to make sure it appears on both mobile sizes and larger.

 If a user has logged in